mathew2103/RoyalManagerV13/README.md

-Here’s a comprehensive README based on the details you’ve provided:

----

 # Royal Manager v13

 **Royal Manager v13** is a Discord bot designed for a two-server setup: a **main server** and a **staff server**.
 This bot includes a variety of features for moderation, staff management, utility, economy, and music, along with handling **Top.gg votes** via an Express API.